-The 174 luminosity distance data we used is calibrated by \cite{Tang:2021elg}, by a cosmological model-independent method, which is a complete gamma-ray and X-ray data set filtered from Swift satellite.
-And the redshift range of this sample is $0.117<z<9.4$.
-Luminosity distance can be obtained by the GRBs correlation proposed by \cite{Izzo:2015vya}, which is called the Combo-relation.
-The Combo-relation is,
+The 174 luminosity distance data used are calibrated using a cosmological model-independent method~\cite{Tang:2021elg}.
+These data are derived from a complete sample of gamma-ray and X-ray observations collected by the Swift satellite, covering a redshift range of $0.117<z<9.4$.
+The luminosity distances are derived using the GRB correlation known as the Combo-relation~\cite{Izzo:2015vya}.
+The Combo relation is given by

-where, the log represents the base-10 logarithm, $L_{0}$ signifies the isotropic equivalent luminosity during the plateau phase, $\gamma$ and $A$ correspond to the gradient and intercept parameters respectively, $E_{p,i}$ denotes the peak energy of the $\nu F_{\nu}$ spectrum in the rest frame, $\alpha_{c}$ and $\tau_{c}$ stands for the decay index during the later power-law phase and the characteristic timescale at the end of the plateau, respectively.
-When provided with the luminosity distance of a given GRB, the luminosity $L_{0}$ during the plateau phase can be deduced from the energy flux $F_{0}$ in the rest-frame $0.3\sim 10$ keV range.
+where $\log$ denotes the base-10 logarithm; $L_{0}$ represents the isotropic equivalent luminosity during the plateau phase; and $\gamma$ and $A$ correspond to the slope and intercept parameters, respectively. $E_{p,i}$ is the peak energy of the $\nu F_{\nu}$ spectrum in the rest frame, while $\alpha_{c}$ and $\tau_{c}$ denote the decay index during the late power-law phase and the characteristic timescale at the end of the plateau, respectively.